Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 ---

 ## Windows
-#### Compiler:
-To build Atlantis you will need to have installed on your machine any of the following versions of Visual studio:
+#### To build Atlantis you will need to have installed any of the following versions of Visual studio:

 * Visual Studio C++ 2008
 * Visual Studio C++ 2010